 Garmisch-Partenkirchen has been a favorite of ski champions from the 1936 games to International Alpine Ski Championships.
-But that doesn't prevent the ordinary folk from enjoying it, too.
+But that doesn't prevent ordinary folk from enjoying it, too.

 Runs on Zugspitze are open from October through May.
 This includes more than 35 miles of downhill ski runs, 40 ski lifts, and over 100 miles of cross-country ski trails.
 If you are more of a spectator, visit during the week of races every January.
 And the winter fun isn't just for those on ski or snowboard: There are also two toboggan runs to delight every age group.